craighillelson/median_resolve_time/README.md

 # median_resolve_time
-script to determine median resolve time for data exported from a ticketing system
+Python 3.8 script to determine median resolve time for data exported from a ticketing system